ChuanyuXue/JDD-Sales-Prediction-Contest/README.md

 # JDD-SalesPredictionChallenge
 JDD-Cup-2017-SessionA.
-An open source baseline, but it is not a good way to deal with this compition.
+My open source baseline, it is not a completed code to address this problem well but a sample framework for beginner.
-If you have any problem, send them to my Email: cs_xcy@126.com
+If you have any problems, send them to my Email: cs_xcy@126.com
 **best online score by this code: 0.4804**

 ### static_*.py: